tsuru/tsuru/docs/advanced_topics/node_scaling.rst

 Node Auto Scaling
 =================

-Node auto scaling can be enabled by setting `docker:auto-scale:enabled` to true.
+Node auto scaling can be enabled by setting `docker:auto-scale:enabled` to true or by using ``tsuru node autoscale rule set`` to configure a autoscale rule.
 It will try to add, remove and rebalance docker nodes used by tsuru.

 Node scaling algorithms run in clusters of docker nodes, each cluster is based